 However, despite its strengths, XML is a verbose, cumbersome medium for data processing or storage.
 To address these inefficiencies, the ADIwg technical group chose to create, store, and process ADIwg metadata in JSON.
 Compared to XML, JSON provides more concise, compact, and human-readable code that is easier for developers to ingest and modify.
-The recent development of JSON schemas allows for the specification and validation of JSON file structure, syntax, and cardinality of defined data structures and elements.
-ADIwg metadata uses JSON schemas defined by the ADIwg technical team to define repeatable, modular blocks of metadata content.
+The development of JSON schemas allows for the specification and validation of JSON file structure, syntax, and cardinality of defined data structures and elements.
+ADIwg metadata uses JSON schemas(mdJSON) defined by the ADIwg technical team to define repeatable, modular blocks of metadata content.
 These blocks describe the important aspects of data collection, processing, and preservation, and the entities responsible for the collection, processing, or modification of the data that occurs throughout the data lifecycle.

-The ADIwg mdJSON schemas are briefly described in this section, and are available in their entirety on the ADIwg github page, along with examples of JSON documents conforming to each schema and populated with metadata content.
-More info about JSON schemas at json-schema.org.
+The ADIwg mdJSON schemas are briefly described in this section, and are available in their entirety on the ADIwg GitHub page, along with examples of JSON documents conforming to each schema and populated with metadata content.

 However, the mdJSON Schema Viewer is the recommended way to view the schemas.